pranav-ganesh/tp/docs/DeveloperGuide.md

 * 1b.
 The given index is invalid.

     * 1b1.
-Command box displays an error message.
+Command box displays an error message

-      Use case ends.
+      Use case ends

 **Use Case 8: Filter contacts**